 - Breathing difficulties

 There is a risk of choking if you swallow water or food before the numbness wears off.

 Yung RC, Boss EF.
 Tracheobronchial endoscopy.
-In: Cummings CW, Flint PW, Haughey BH, et al, eds.
-Otolaryngology: Head & Neck Surgery.
+In: Flint PW, Haughey BH, Lund LJ, et al, eds.
+Cummings Otolaryngology: Head & Neck Surgery.
 5th ed.
-Philadelphia, Pa: Mosby Elsevier;2010:chap 75.
+Philadelphia, PA: Elsevier Mosby; 2010:chap 75.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.